SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

       * It can have a basic visualisation, intentionally not using a colour map,... facilitating inspection but not science.
       * Keep a clear distintion of `peek` as for `plot` where many think that it's the best it can be done.
 They do the same thing, but `peek` is looking a bit better.
       * Not really thought on NDCube how to visualise.
-      * We need to be really carefull to what we remove as `peek` is now a visual wrapup.
+      * We need to be really careful to what we remove as `peek` is now a visual wrapup.
 But since it looks like a better version of `plot` why will the users care more?
       * Other names like `inspect`, `report` or something else may help people to separate the understanding of what that does.
       * Quicklook™ can be used for a new version of peek